aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/running-a-local-network.md

 aptos init --profile <your-profile-name> --network local
 ```

 You can then use that profile for any commands you want to use going forward.
-For example, if you wanted to publish a Move module to your local network you could run:
+For example, if you wanted to publish a Move module like the [`hello_blockchain`](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/hello_blockchain) package to your local network you could run:

 ```zsh
 aptos move publish --profile <your-profile-name> --package-dir /opt/git/aptos-core/aptos-move/move-examples/hello_blockchain --named-addresses HelloBlockchain=local